-With the 2.0 release of Sysdig Secure, we’re excited to support new integrations with services Azure provides around containers and Kubernetes.
-Today we’ll be diving deeper into how to integrate Sysdig Secure with ACR (Azure Container Registry) to scan images for Kubernetes with security and compliance purposes.
-Sysdig has offered unified monitoring and security for container and Kubernetes deployments on Azure for years, and now with native CI/CD and registry integrations we’ve moved earlier into the developer lifecycle.
+In this blog we will dive deeper into how to integrate Sysdig Secure with ACR to scan images for Kubernetes for security and compliance purposes.
+Sysdig has offered unified visibility and security for container and Kubernetes deployments on Azure for years.
+Now with native CI/CD and registry integrations, you can shift security visibility earlier into your build pipeline.

 About Azure Container Registry